 Make use of large format sizing for the mailpiece, incorporate appealing graphics and imagery, and don’t forget a clear call to action (known in the marketing world as a CTA).
 Don’t be shy – tell your recipients what you want them to do when they see your mail!

-Focus on a benefit or offer a discount
+3. Focus on a Benefit or Offer a Discount

 One of the best ways to get people to call you or visit your business is to provide them with a discount.
-Include coupons or give an offer that they can redeem if they mention that they received your mailer.
+Include coupons or give an offer to redeem if they mention that they received your mailer.

 In other words, make your mailpiece interactive.
-Include elements like scratch-off or removable sections that are easily saved in a wallet or by the phone.
+Include elements like scratch-off areas or removable sections that can be easily saved in a wallet or by phone.

-Going back to your campaign goals, it can be difficult to know if you’ve met them if your mailpiece doesn’t include some sort of tracking mechanism.
+Knowing if you’ve met your campaign goals can be challenging if your mailpiece doesn’t include a tracking mechanism.
 Unique coupon codes or a particular phone number that is only printed on your mailer can help you track how many people received it and took you up on your offer.

 While it’s true that you can handle EDDM campaigns on your own by working directly with the Postal Service, this process can be frustrating and time-consuming, especially if you don’t have a regular, reliable print shop you work with to produce your marketing materials.